Bartholomey/the_lake_redoubt/julija/the_resignation_part_two.md

 **216**

-It seems that Julija, who is now the sole ruler, has frozen the Flatlands because she wants to punish me for my lack of co-operation and the fact that I have started to treat her as if she were my mother.
+It seems that Julija, who is now the sole ruler, has frozen the Flatlands because she wants to punish me for my lack of coöperation and the fact that I have started to treat her as if she were my mother.
 She thinks this is yet another proof that I am becoming more and more deformed.

 **217**